Teletalk

-Bangladesh Teletalk Public Limited Company DBA Teletalk (টেলিটক) is a state-owned mobile phone operator in Bangladesh.
+Teletalk Bangladesh Ltd. DBA Teletalk (টেলিটক) is a state-owned mobile phone operator in Bangladesh.
 It started operating in 2004.
-As of August 2021, Teletalk had a subscriber base of 6.27 million.
+As of May 2026, Teletalk had a subscriber base of 6.81 million.

 It also provides a wide range of Digital Services.
-It works with the government's vision of Digital Bangladesh.

 History

 Bangladesh Telephone & Telegraph Board - BTTB launched their subsidiary project of mobile network service named BTTB bMobile.
 Then it was rebranded to Teletalk Bangladesh Ltd. It was formed as the only public mobile operator in Bangladesh.
 Currently it is the fourth largest mobile phone operator in Bangladesh.